Warren Church (politician): Humble Oil

 Church was a key vote on a controversial 1965 project promoted by Humble Oil, a subsidiary of Standard Oil of New Jersey, that would have changed the Monterey Bay's look and feel.
-Humble was intended to kickstart a massive 60-square-mile development plan for the Moss Landing area that would have significally impacted the area's natural beauty and altered its economic development.
-The company wanted to build a 50,000-barrel-a-day refinery with plans to expand to 150,000–200,000 barrels-a-day on a 444 acre site on the wetlands near Moss Landing at the Elkhorn Slough.
+Humble was intended to kickstart a massive 60-square-mile development plan for the Moss Landing area that would have significantly impacted the area's natural beauty and altered its economic development.
+The company wanted to build a 50,000-barrel-a-day refinery with plans to expand to 150,000–200,000 barrels a day on a 444-acre site on the wetlands near Moss Landing at the Elkhorn Slough.
 Monterey County was deeply divided on the plan with tourism proponents, some agricultural interests and a nascent environmental movement opposing the refinery.
-However, public opinion surveys showed greater than 2 to 1 support for the Humble Oil refinery with Church's supervisorial district in favor with 82%.
+However, public opinion surveys showed greater than 2-to-1 support for the Humble Oil refinery with Church's supervisorial district in favor with 82%.
 The Board of Supervisors, after a 17-hour marathon public meeting, voted 3–2 to back the plan, with Church in favor of it because his district overwhelmingly backed the plan.
 But Church and others added many tough restrictions to the project a few weeks later at a 12-hour meeting that set the conditions for the permit.
 "It is not just the Humble Oil refinery we are fighting at Moss Landing," said Carmel Highlands photographer Ansel Adams prior to the decision.
 "It is the whole industrial complex which will inevitability follow and change the whole complexion of this Monterey County."